-Implement password hash synchronization with Azure AD Connect sync
+Implement password hash synchronization with Microsoft Entra Connect Sync

-This article provides information that you need to synchronize your user passwords from an on-premises Active Directory instance to a cloud-based Azure Active Directory (Azure AD) instance.
+This article provides information that you need to synchronize your user passwords from an on-premises Active Directory instance to a cloud-based Microsoft Entra instance.

 How password hash synchronization works

 The Active Directory domain service stores passwords in the form of a hash value representation, of the actual user password.
 A hash value is a result of a one-way mathematical function (the hashing algorithm).
 There is no method to revert the result of a one-way function to the plain text version of a password.

 To synchronize your password, Microsoft Entra Connect Sync extracts your password hash from the on-premises Active Directory instance.
 Extra security processing is applied to the password hash before it is synchronized to the Microsoft Entra authentication service.
 Passwords are synchronized on a per-user basis and in chronological order.

 The actual data flow of the password hash synchronization process is similar to the synchronization of user data.
 However, passwords are synchronized more frequently than the standard directory synchronization window for other attributes.
 The password hash synchronization process runs every 2 minutes.
 You cannot modify the frequency of this process.
 When you synchronize a password, it overwrites the existing cloud password.